yoshisaac/DayOfDefeatSource-Linux-Trainer/README.md

 ```

 # How to use
-After compilation, there will be a program created in the root directory of the project called `cs-source-hack`.
+After compilation, there will be a program created in the root directory of the project called `dods-source-hack`.

-To run the software, go to the root directory of the project and type `sudo ./cs-source-hack` in your terminal.
+To run the software, go to the root directory of the project and type `sudo ./dods-source-hack` in your terminal.
 What this does is it runs the software as `root`, which is required for reading and writing memory on an external level.

 # Features
 - Player ESP